Urination: Female urination

+Babies and children

+In the Western world, most babies and toddlers without toilet training wear disposable diapers to urinate in public.
+In China, children traditionally wear open-crotch pants allowing them to urinate without removing clothing.
+A common technique used in many developing nations involves undressing and holding children by the backs of the thighs whilst holding them above the ground and facing outward to urinate.

+From birth to early childhood, the foreskin remains adhered to the glans in uncircumcised boys.
+During later stages of childhood, the foreskin gradually separates from the glans and becomes retractable; some boys subsequently choose to retract their foreskin while urinating.
+While the foreskin still undergoes development of retractibility, ballooning of the foreskin with urine may occur during urination.

 Fetal urination

 The fetus urinates hourly and produces most of the amniotic fluid in the second and third trimester of pregnancy.
 The amniotic fluid is then recycled by fetal swallowing.

-Urination after injury

-Occasionally, if a male's penis is damaged or removed, or a female's genitals/urinary tract is damaged, other urination techniques must be used.
-Most often in such cases, doctors will reposition the urethra to a location where urination can still be accomplished, usually in a position that would promote urination only while seated/squatting, though a permanent urinary catheter may be used in rare cases.

 Alternative urination tools

 Sometimes urination is done in a container such as a bottle, urinal, bedpan, or chamber pot (also known as a gazunder).
 A container or wearable urine collection device may be used so that the urine can be examined for medical reasons or for a drug test, for a bedridden patient, when no toilet is available, or there is no other possibility to dispose of the urine immediately.

 An alternative solution (for traveling, stakeouts, etc.) is a special disposable bag containing absorbent material that solidifies the urine within seconds, making it convenient and safe to store and dispose of later.

 It is possible for both sexes to urinate into bottles in case of emergencies.
 The technique can help children to urinate discreetly inside cars and in other places without being seen by others.
-A female urination device can assist women in girls in urinating while standing or into a bottle.
+A female urination device can assist women and girls in urinating while standing or into a bottle.

+In microgravity, excrement tends to float freely, so astronauts use a specially designed space toilet, which uses suction to collect and recycle urine; the space toilet also has a receptacle for defecation.